-(Above diet is with forage, 2oz of salt and 4oz of Equi-Shine Pellets)
+(Above diet is with forage in green, 2oz of salt in yellow and 4oz of Equi-Shine Pellets in red)

 Completely Balanced Mineral & Vitamin Supplements

 - Supports normal fertility

 - A jump start to healthy foals